almondp040/React/React Forms/Notes.md

     - We can do this in 2 ways:
         - Create state for each validation: See Validate Shopping List File for an example
         - Use a library for form validation: React Hook Form library

+- Validations using React Hook Form
+    - Library that helps us write forms with built in validation
+    - Really take a deep dive into the docs, and watch the tutorial video